Skip to content

 Second-Order Low-Pass RC

-The corner frequency \(f_c\) is equal to:
+The corner frequency fcf_c is equal to:

-$$\begin{align} f_c = \frac{1}{2\pi \sqrt{R_1 C_1 R_2 C_2}} \end{align}$$
+fc=12πR1C1R2C2\begin{align} f_c = \frac{1}{2\pi \sqrt{R_1 C_1 R_2 C_2}} \end{align}

 Is is important to remember that for a second-order filter, the gain at the corner frequency is no longer -3dB.
 Instead it is -6dB.
-In general, the gain can be described for \(n\) stages with:
+In general, the gain can be described for nn stages with:

-$$\begin{align} G = \left( \frac{1}{\sqrt{2}} \right) ^n \end{align}$$
+G=(12)n\begin{align} G = \left( \frac{1}{\sqrt{2}} \right) ^n \end{align}

 The reduce the effects of each stages dynamic impedance effecting it’s neighbours, its recommended that the following stages resistance should be around 10x the previous stage, and the capacitance 1/10th of the previous stage.